aishwaryaljadhav/SQL_Assignment/README.md

 We worked on problems like analyzing product sales by date, calculating department-wise salaries and performing sales trend analysis using window functions.

-The goal of this assignment was to understand how SQL can be used not just for data retrieval, but for data manippulation.
+The goal of this assignment was to understand how SQL can be used not just for data retrieval, but for data manipulation.